 The Phase 2 portion of the study opened to enrollment in April 2016.
-A protocol amendment was recently finalized to include additional arms evaluating alternate dosing schedules in both renal cell carcinoma and squamous cell head and neck cancer.
+A protocol amendment added additional arms evaluating alternate dosing schedules in both renal cell carcinoma and squamous cell head and neck cancer.
 A cohort in non-small cell lung cancer was removed prior to enrolling any patients to accommodate the addition of these new arms.
 As amended, the overall study size has increased and includes cohorts in colorectal cancer (n=18), ovarian cancer (n=18), head and neck squamous cell carcinoma (n=48), renal cell carcinoma (n=75) and glioblastoma (n=20).
 The primary objective of the Phase 2 cohorts will be ORR, except glioblastoma, where the primary objective is the rate of 12-month overall survival.
-Secondary objectives include pharmacokinetics assessments, determining the immunogenicity of varlilumab when given in combination with Opdivo and further assessing the anti-tumor activity of combination treatment.
+Secondary objectives include pharmacokinetics assessments, determining the immunogenicity of varillumab when given in combination with Opdivo and further assessing the anti-tumor activity of combination treatment.

 Phase 1/2 Varlilumab/Atezolizumab Combination Study: In March 2015, we entered into a clinical trial collaboration with Roche to evaluate the safety, tolerability and preliminary efficacy of varlilumab and atezolizumab (anti-PDL1), Roche's investigational cancer immunotherapy, in a Phase 1/2 study.
 The Phase 1 portion of the study is being conducted in multiple tumor types, and the primary outcome is safety and tolerability.
 The Phase 2 portion of the study will be conducted in RCC, and the primary outcome is ORR.
 Secondary outcome measures include safety and tolerability, pharmacokinetics, immunogenicity and further assessment of anti-tumor activity across a broad range of endpoints.
 The Phase 1 portion of the study, which opened to enrollment in December 2015, has completed enrollment.
-We anticipate the Phase 2 portion of the study in RCC will be initiated in the third quarter of 2016.
 Under the terms of this agreement, Roche is providing study drug, and we are responsible for conducting and funding the study.